 - a female

-- aged 63 years and 6 months or more, or
+- aged 64 years old or older, or

-- veteran or war widow aged 58 years and 6 months or more who met the veteran pension age test.
+- veteran or war widow aged 59 years old or older, who met the veteran pension age test.

-Any of the following applied in 2008-09:
+Any of the following applied in 2009-10:

-- You did not have a spouse, and your taxable income was less than \$46,707. - You lived apart from your spouse because of ongoing illness, or either of you was in a nursing home at any time during the year, and the combined taxable income of you and your spouse was less than \$87,840. - You did have a spouse, and the combined taxable income of you and your spouse was less than \$74,992.
+■ You did not have a spouse, and your rebate income was less than \$47,707.

+- You lived apart from your spouse because of ongoing illness, or either of you was in a nursing home at any time during the year, and the combined rebate income of you and your spouse was less than \$89,840. - You did have a spouse, and the combined rebate income of you and your spouse was less than \$76,992.

-See the definition of spouse on page 50.
+The definition of spouse includes same-sex relationships.
+See the definition of spouse on page 49.

-Combined taxable income includes your spouse's share of any net income of a trust estate to which they are presently entitled and on which the trustee is assessed under section 98 of the Income Tax Assessment Act 1936.
+Combined rebate income includes your spouse's share of any net income of a trust estate to which they are presently entitled and on which the trustee is assessed under section 98 of the Income Tax Assessment Act 1936.

-Any of the following applied at any time in 2008-09:
+Any of the following applied at any time in 2009-10:

 - You received the age pension from Centrelink, or a pension, allowance or benefit from the Department of Veterans' Affairs (DVA). - You did not receive or apply for the age pension, but you would satisfy one or more of the following Social Security Act 1991 age pension eligibility tests: - the Australian residency test - you had a qualifying residence exemption (refugee or special humanitarian program) - you received a partner allowance, mature age allowance, widow B pension or widow allowance immediately before turning age-pension age - you would qualify for the Australian age pension under an international social security agreement.

-If you are unsure about these tests, phone Centrelink on 13 23 00.

-■ You were a veteran with eligible war service or a Commonwealth veteran, allied veteran or allied mariner with qualifying service who did not receive a pension, allowance or benefit from Department of Veterans' Affairs (DVA) because you did not make a claim or because of the application of the income test or assets test.
+If you are unsure about these tests, phone Centrelink on 13 23 00. - You were a veteran with eligible war service or a Commonwealth veteran, allied veteran or allied mariner with qualifying service who did not receive a pension, allowance or benefit from Department of Veterans' Affairs (DVA) because you did not make a claim or because of the application of the income test or assets test.

-You meet this condition unless you were in jail for the whole of the 2008-09 income year.
+You meet this condition unless you were in jail for the whole of the 2009-10 income year.

-If you satisfy all four conditions, select all the code letters that applied to you at any time in 2008-09:
+If you satisfy all four conditions, select all the code letters that applied to you at any time in 2009-10:

-You were single, widowed or separated. Α You and your spouse lived apart because of illness or infirmity and you are both eligible for the senior Australians tax offset.
-You and your spouse lived apart because of illness or infirmity but your spouse is not eligible for the senior Australians tax offset. С You and your spouse lived together and you are both eligible for the senior Australians tax offset.
+You were single, widowed or separated. Α You and your spouse lived apart because of illness or infirmity and you are both eligible for the senior Australians tax offset. В You and your spouse lived apart because of illness or infirmity but your spouse is not eligible for the senior Australians tax offset. С You and your spouse lived together and you are both eligible for the senior Australians tax offset.
 D You and your spouse lived together but your spouse is not eligible for the senior Australians tax offset.
 E